My fam in the Rockies

 Every Black Friday my family has a tradition of getting together and doing family-ish things.
-This means ushering fall to the exit and welcoming in the Christmas season by gobbling up the Thanksgiving leftovers (and then packing up the leftover-leftovers for my brother and I to take home), getting a tree, setting it up and decorating it.
+This means ushering fall to the exit and welcoming in the Christmas season by gobbling up the Thanksgiving leftovers, getting a tree, setting it up and decorating it.

-Now, decorating our tree does not mean simply adorning it with generic store-bought orbs and candy canes which have about as much sentimental value as a handout from one of those petitioners on the sidewalk.
+Now, decorating our tree does not mean simply adorning it with generic store-bought orbs and candy canes which have about as much sentimental value as a handout from a sidewalk petitioner.
 Each Christmas morning, my brother and I must go to the tree and find that year’s ornament.
 It’s getting harder and harder the older we get, as there are more places for it to hide and blend in among the overflow of decor.

 Each year’s ornament has something to do with a big event which happened in our lives that year.